Perl/PPCs/ppcs/ppcTODO-attributes-v2.md

 Define a new way that attribute definitions can be introduced such that the parser can invoke the third-party custom logic they provide; and additionally permit them to be attached to more types of target than Perl currently allows.

+This document is largely concerned with C-level details of how the interpreter works, and the interface it exposes to authors of third-party XS modules.
+A few small extensions to existing syntax are made by extending existing concepts.
+Any larger ideas of extending the Perl-visible syntax of attributes are left for future discussion at a later time.

 Throughout this document, the term "third-party" means any behaviour provided by additional modules loaded into the interpreter; whether these modules are shipped with the core perl distribution, on CPAN, or privately implemented by other means.
 This is distinct from true "builtin" behaviours, which are provided by the interpreter itself natively.

 ## Motivation